paavanc/flask-postgres-replica/README.md

 It came down to a tradeoff between dynamic passwords and the stability of the app.

+We used load balancers instead of ingresses because we don't have a domain registered for this app and can't use a domain header to route traffic.

 ## DoIt Binary for Translating passwords stored in Google Secrets Manager